rbeeli/Fastback.jl/docs/src/index.md

 - Facilities for parallelized backtesting and hyperparameter optimization
 - Uses position netting approach for bookkeeping
   - Maintains single position per instrument using weighted average cost method
+- Ability to attach arbirary metadata to instruments and orders in type-safe manner

 ### Bug reports and feature requests